The

 teachers and 120 students involved.

-Under the leadership of Rev.
+1974: New Enclosed Entrance Under the leadership of Rev.

 Radke, a new enclosed entrance was added to the church.